travelnxtComponents/t-hotel-search/spec.md

 ## Information

 - Auto-suggest - When user starts typing auto-suggest should start giving results after min.
 3 char
-- Auto-suggest - Should fire when user stop typing - Gap should be min 50ms
+- Auto-suggest - Should fire when user stop typing - Gap should be min 50ms (Milli seconds)
 - Auto-suggest - Destination text box to show loader while processing and cross icon after selection to clear
+- Auto-suggest - Select value from suggested value but display short version of selection in text box
+- Auto-suggest - Spec should categorised with CITY / AIRPORT and POINTS OF INTEREST.

 ## Test Cases